 For each PC core, we count all galaxies except for the central galaxy in the cylindrical region with a radius of $\Delta r = 0.5$ pMpc and a line-of-sight length $\Delta z = \pm 0.15$, avoiding counting the same galaxies multiple times.
-Since field galaxies contaminate these cylindrical regions, we perform field subtraction in a similar manner to Ando et al. (2020) as follows.
+Since field galaxies contaminate these cylindrical regions, we perform field subtraction in the following manner.

-First, we calculate the SMFs of field galaxies by dividing the galaxy sample of $\log(M/M\odot) \geq 9.0$ over 0.85 < z < 1.65 into redshift bins, z_i , with a width of $\Delta z = 0.05$, referred to as $\Phi{\rm field}(z_i)$.
-For each redshift bin, we also compute the total cosmic volume occupied by the cylindrical regions around the PC core centrals, $V{\rm c}(z_i)$, taking into account the overlap of the cylinders.
-Then, we estimate the total number of contamination galaxies falling within the cylindrical regions as a function of stellar mass, to be $\sum_i V{\rm c}(z_i) \cdot \Phi{\rm field}(z_i)$.
-Finally, we subtract these expected number counts of contaminants from the raw counts around the PC core centrals.
+First, we calculate the SMFs of field galaxies by dividing the galaxy sample of $\log(M/M{\odot}) \ge 9.0$ over 0.85 < z < 1.65into redshift bins with a width of $\Delta z = 0.05$.
+For each redshift bin, we also compute the total cosmic volume occupied by the cylindrical regions around the PC core centrals.
+Then, multiplying the field SMFs by these cosmic volumes, we estimate the total number of contamination galaxies falling within the cylindrical regions as a function of stellar mass.
+Finally, we subtract the expected number counts of contaminants from the raw counts around the PC core centrals.